Immelman has big shoes to fill as Presidents Cup captain

 Imagine a fantasy lineup for the Masters that includes Tiger Woods, Jack Nicklaus, Bobby Jones … and Judge Smails?

 FanDuel Group on Tuesday announced the launch of its “$10K PGA Sims Free Play Contest,” featuring a simulation of the Masters.
 The contest, presented in a daily fantasy game format, will have a $60,000 salary cap for fans to pick six players.
-They can choose from among current players, retired stars such as Nicklaus, Jones, Arnold Palmer and Johnny Miller, and characters from famous golf movies.
+They can choose from among current players, retired stars such as Nicklaus, Jones, Arnold Palmer and Johnny Miller, and characters from famous golf movies such as the 1980 comedy “Caddyshack.”

 Each hole for each player goes through the custom numberFire simulator, which factors in distance, par and player skill.
 One round will be simulated each day with statistics and a leaderboard updated each night.
 Winners receive site credit.
 The contest is locked at noon Thursday.